333 Stroud Road

 333 Stroud Road is a former farmhouse on Stroud Road, Tuffley, Gloucester.
 It became a Grade II listed building on 12 March 1973.

 History

-It was built as a farmhouse in the early 17th century.
+It was built in the early 17th century.

 During the 20th century, it was left abandoned for years.
 In November 2008, the buildings badly dilapidated state was discussed in a building environment meeting.
 It was agreed that this needed further investigation.